City of Mississauga

 Completing triplex installation, 1.8 MPa adhesive ensures formation of a monolithic slab, truly restoring the structure to its original design.

-According to third party testing, the repaired surfaces are rated to:
+In accordance with third-party testing, the repaired surfaces are rated to the following:

 - 25 years of useful life